blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 Sometimes, :ref:`exporting packs, patches, and mods <doc_exporting_pcks>` is not ideal when you want players to be able to load user-generated content in your project.
-It requires users to generate a PCK or ZIP file through the Godot editor, which contains resources imported by Godot.
+It requires users to generate a PCK or ZIP file through the Blazium editor, which contains resources imported by Blazium.

 Example use cases for runtime file loading and saving include:

 - Loading texture packs designed for the game.
 - Loading user-provided audio tracks and playing them back in an in-game radio station.
-- Loading custom levels or 3D models that can be designed with any 3D DCC that can export to glTF (including glTF scenes saved by Godot at runtime).
+- Loading custom levels or 3D models that can be designed with any 3D DCC that can export to glTF (including glTF scenes saved by Blazium at runtime).
 - Using user-provided fonts for menus and HUD.
 - Saving/loading a file format that can contain multiple files but can still easily be read by other applications (ZIP).
-- Loading files created by another game or program, or even game data files from another game not made with Godot.
+- Loading files created by another game or program, or even game data files from another game not made with Blazium.

 Runtime file loading can be combined with :ref:`HTTP requests <doc_http_request_class>` to load resources from the Internet directly.